Dhoven23/ReX/README.md

 ######################################

-Code Repo for ReX, (Rocket eXa-scale)
+Code Repo for ReX, (Robust eXa-scale computing)

 please do not use for real rockets